shockstars/shockstars/README.md

-A *lot* of people on this game don't know what DID **actually** is.
-So, I've taken it upon myself to educate people on the disorder as I'm tired of people treating it like the fictional characters in your head disorder.
+I've taken it upon myself to educate the general pony public about DID because you all treat it like the roleplay disorder and I hate it.

 <details>
 <summary>What is DID?</summary>